 Our Terms below explain what data we hold and how we use it – and why as a service user of Datapharm it is vital we hold certain pieces of information.
 Your privacy is important to us and we will only collect your information to deliver and improve the service we offer.

-If you have any questions about this Policy or would like any further information please write to our privacy officer at Datapharm Limited, Ground Floor Pascal Place, Randalls Way, Leatherhead, Surrey, United Kingdom, KT22 7TW or email us at [email protected].
+If you have any questions about this Policy or would like any further information please write to our privacy officer at Datapharm Limited, Cassini Court, Randalls Way, Leatherhead, Surrey, United Kingdom, KT22 7TW or email us at [email protected].
 It may be helpful for a number of reasons to refer to a title rather than an individual.

 What information do we collect